solus-project/budgie-desktop/README.md

 ---------------------------------------

-If you are integrating Budgie into your project/distribution/whatever-it-is, then we are happy to accept valid bug reports, so long as would not corrupt the distro-agnostic aims of Budgie.
+If you are integrating Budgie into your project/distribution/whatever-it-is, then we are happy to accept valid bug reports, so long as it does not corrupt the distro-agnostic aims of Budgie.

 Note that all projects and people are treated equally, every individual or